 A continuation of the in-depth study of the theory and practice of managerial accounting.
 Emphasis is given to relevant costs and pricing; capital budgeting; inventory planning, control, and costing; application of linear programming and regression analysis to managerial accounting; advanced variance analysis; and the use of accounting systems and internal control systems in the management of business organizations.
 Prerequisites: ACCT 270, ECON 202, and junior status.
 Restricted to School of Business majors and minors.
 Others may seek permission from the School of Business.
-Credits: 3(3-0).
-Offered when demand is sufficient.
+Credits: 3(3-0) Offered when demand is sufficient

-ACCT 306 Controllership in Organizations
+ACCT306 Controllership in Organizations

-This course will examine selected aspects of Controllership not covered in previous Topics will include: control in courses. organizations; goals, strategies, and information; aspects of control in decentralized organizations, programming, and long-term planning; budget models; specialized management control applications including high technology industries, executive incentive compensation plans, multinational companies, service organizations, nonprofit organizations, and project organizations.
+This course will examine selected aspects of Controllership not covered in previous courses.
+Topics will include: control in organizations; goals, strategies, and information; aspects of control in decentralized organizations, programming, and long-term planning; budget models; specialized management control applications including high technology industries, executive incentive compensation plans, multinational companies, service organizations, nonprofit organizations, and project organizations.
 Prerequisites: ACCT 270 and senior status.
 Restricted to School of Business majors and minors.
 Others may seek permission from the School of Business.
-Credits: 3(3-0).
-Offered when demand is sufficient.
+Credits: 3(3-0) Offered when demand is sufficient in federal income taxation, with emphasis on fundamental tax concepts and the types of taxpayers.
+Topics will include an overview of tax code provisions and regulations applicable to individuals, corporations and partnerships; tax consequences of property transactions; similiarities and differences between income tax provisions and financial accounting principles; and professional standards for tax practice.
+The course will also introduce students to the use of technology in tax practice, and methodologies for tax research and tax planning.
+Prerequisites: ACCT 103 and junior status.
+Restricted to School of Business majors and minors.
+Others may seek permission from the School of Business.
+Credits: 3(3-0) Offered every fall

-ACCT 310 Introduction to Federal Income
+ACCT 310 Introduction to Federal Income Taxation